Vonage Business Cloud AU Support

 SoftPhone Failed to Start Error

-Confirm the following settings, then close and relaunch the Desktop App.
+Confirm these settings, then close and relaunch the Desktop App.
 If the issue persists, restart your computer.

 NOTE: A compatible headset is required for use with your services.